 Your “Ask” is a Story

 Crowdfunding has become quite the trend in fundraising in recent years, but its elements have been seen for decades, even centuries.
 Successful crowdfunding campaigns revolve around good storytelling principles.
 It is good practice to raise funds for a specific, focused cause and to set campaign pledge levels around the story of either what the donor will receive (like a hand-written thank you from someone who was helped) or what those helped will receive (for example, $10 could buy lumber for a house being built for a displaced family).

-In a 2010 study of philanthropic giving that was conducted by The Center on Philanthropy at Indiana University, the number one response for why high-net donors who make more than $200,000 a year give, whether it’s a large or small amount, is because they were moved by how their donations can make a difference (2010 Study of High Net Worth Philanthropy, Bank of America, Merrill Lynch, November 2010).
+In a 2010 study of philanthropic giving that was conducted by The Center on Philanthropy at Indiana University, the number one response for why high-net donors who make more than $200,000 a year give, whether it’s a large or small amount, is because they were moved by how their donations can make a difference.
 And, while a correlation between a donor and a nonprofit’s values and mission does play a part, it is telling that it is the way an “ask” tugs at a donor’s heartstrings that results in a completed donation.

 Fundraising platforms are beginning to take notice and innovate in ways that make asking more intuitive and powerful in energizing a nonprofit donorbase.
 Crowdfunding is being utilized in a big way to tell the nonprofit’s story, show donors exactly where their funds are going, and allow supporters to take initiative and create their own campaigns.